If you like a hard copy of ideas, we love this read: Backroads & Byways of Texas: Drives, Day Trips & Weekend Excursions

 Tickets and Packages:

-Annual Passes are also a good option and maybe cheaper than a day pass, depending on the Special Offers available.
+Annual Passes (affiliate link) are also a good option and maybe cheaper than a day pass, depending on the Special Offers available.
 The dining plan is $20 extra per person and offers good value – you can you buy food every hour and the package includes entry, dessert and beverage.

 You can book several hotels with SeaWorld passes which are heavily discounted with ARes via this link